Examples of compact quantum groups with $\operatorname{\mathsf{L}^{\!\infty}}(\mathbb{G})$ a factor: Introduction

 The first batch of examples of compact quantum groups giving rise to various factors is constructed in Section \ref{TheExamples} which begins with the introduction of the building blocks: the quantum groups $\operatorname{SU}_q(2)$ and their bicrossed products $\HH_{\nu,q}$ defined in \cite[Section 4.2]{KrajczokWasilewski}.
 Then, in Section \ref{sectTheFactors1}, we construct examples of compact quantum groups $\GG$ with $\Linf(\GG)$ the injective factors of type $\mathrm{III}_\lambda$ for all $\lambda\in\left]0,1\right]$ as well as uncountably many (non)-injective factors of type $\mathrm{III}_0$.

-In Section \ref{sectTtau} we introduce three invariants of compact quantum groups which are modeled on the Connes invariant $T$ and serve to distinguish between compact quantum groups which share the same factor as their associated von Neumann algebra.
+In Section \ref{sectTtau} we introduce three natural invariants of compact quantum groups which are modeled on the Connes invariant $T$ for von Neumann algebras.
 They are defined using the scaling automorphism group.
+More precisely, real number $t$ belongs to invariant $\Ttau(\GG)$ (resp.~$\TtauInn(\GG)$, $\TtauAInn(\GG)$) if and only if $\tau^{\GG}_t$ is trivial (resp.~inner, approximately inner).
+Let us mention that invariant $\TtauInn(\GG)$ is similar to the invariant $T(\Linf(\GG),\Delta_{\GG})$ introduced in \cite[Definition 3.4]{Vaes}, however in general they are different (see Remark \ref{remark1}).
+These invariants carry interesting information about quantum group, and can be used to distinguish between compact quantum groups which share the same factor as their associated von Neumann algebra.
 After establishing some of their basic properties we compute the newly introduced invariants for the examples discussed previously.
 Next, in Section \ref{sectBicrossed}, we tweak those examples by taking the bicrossed product by an arbitrary subgroup of $\RR$ (with the discrete topology) acting by the scaling automorphisms.
 This results in uncountably many non-isomorphic compact quantum groups $\GG$ with $\Linf(\GG)$ isomorphic to the injective factor of type $\mathrm{III}_\lambda$ for any $\lambda\in\left]0,1\right]$.
 Taking Cartesian product with $\hh{\mathbb{F}_2}$ (the dual of the free group on two generators) produces non-injective factors.
 The results of this section rely on information on the relative commutant of the algebra of class functions on $\HH_{\nu,q}$ discovered in \cite{KrajczokWasilewski}.
 In Section \ref{TtauandT} we provide more information on the connection between the quantum group invariants introduced in Section \ref{sectTtau} and the Connes invariant $T$ of the corresponding von Neumann algebra.
 In particular, we discuss the importance of a certain symmetry assumption on the spectra of the $\uprho$-operators (see Section \ref{conventions}).

 Section \ref{sectTypeI} is devoted to the proof of an unrelated result that factors of type $\mathrm{I}_\infty$ cannot arise as algebras of functions on compact quantum groups.
 Finally the Appendix (Section \ref{sectApp}) deals with the technical aspects of infinite tensor products of closed operators needed for the results of Section \ref{ITPFac}.